How to Choose the Right Coverage Length for Your Term Life Insurance

 Longest Term Life Insurance

-Some insurers offer term life insurance policies that last up to 40 years, which is the longest option available.
+Some insurers offer term life insurance policies that last up to 40 years, the longest option.
 These are useful if you want coverage for most of your working life or have long-term financial obligations, like a 30-year mortgage or supporting a child through college.

 Not all companies offer 40-year terms.
-Currently, only two providers (Protective Life and Legal & General) make this option available.
-These longer terms give you predictable coverage and locked-in rates without having to reapply later in life.
+Currently, only two providers (Protective Life and Legal & General) offer this option.

 How Long Should Term Life Insurance Last: Bottom Line